 5. TGU Knee Pass

-From the high bridge position (with right hand planted on floor) swoop your right knee under your right hip and plant on ground.
-As you place your knee on the ground try to ensure your right hand, right knee, and right ankle form a straight line on the floor.
+From the matched foot position, swoop your left knee under your left hip and plant on ground.
+As you place your knee on the ground try to ensure your left hand, left knee, and left ankle form a straight line on the floor.

 6. Hinge To Half Kneeling

 Hinge towards your bottom hip keeping spine neutral and rise torso up to a half keeling position.
 Make a “windshield wiper” motion with the back leg so that both legs are now parallel in the bottom of a lunge position.
 Change your gaze (eyes) from on your hand or kettlebell to straight ahead.

 With control stand up from lunge position keeping feet hip-width apart.

 8. Smile - Half Way There!

 Step back with control and maitain control of balance before descending.
 Reverse the moves back to the floor position!
 Congratulations on completing your Turkish Get Up.
 Perfecting them through practice will change your life!